sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 the **mean absolute deviation** from the mean a little more slowly.
 One useful thing about this measure is that the name actually tells you exactly how to calculate it.
-Let us think about our AFL winning margins data, and once again we will start by pretending that there are only 5 games in total, with winning margins of 56, 31, 56, 8 and 32.
+Let us think about our AFL winning margins data, and once again we will start by pretending that there are only five games in total, with winning margins of 56, 31, 56, 8 and 32.
 Since our calculations rely on an examination of the deviation from some reference point (in this case the mean), the first thing we need to calculate is the mean, *X̄*.
 For these five observations, our